 In such cases, we're not content with ourselves, and so we solicit that acceptance from others.
 If that approval isn't granted, we have a habit of claiming that we were rejected.
 In truth, we have rejected ourselves when we set others up as judges.
 The degree to which we are reactive to other's opinions of us is likely inversely correlated to our level of self-esteem.

 A reconsidering of our understanding of self-esteem might be helpful in reframing our cultural expectations of happiness.
 Almost all parents would claim that they are thoroughly invested in their children's self-esteem.
 Educators and other professionals place great value on the development of children's self-worth.
 Yet, I would argue that most don't begin to comprehend self-esteem.

 If an A student becomes depressed by a B, it is abundantly clear that their grades are a product of other-esteem.
 As such, the diminishment of other-esteem leaves them feeling devalued.
 Their sense of well-being is dependent upon factors outside of themselves.
 Similarly, athletic achievement or popularity are things that we understandably encourage in our children.

 When put into a proper perspective, we might see that these experiences might enhance their lives.
 But it is critical that they not be the cornerstones of how they see themselves.
 For, in that case, the average student or the mediocre athlete is relegated to the imprisonment of low self-esteem.

-Self-esteem is the legitimate foundation for a healthy relationship with our selves and others.
+Self-esteem is a legitimate foundation for a healthy relationship with ourselves and others.
 Genuine self-esteem removes the construct of neediness so prevalent in most relationships.
-And liberates us to thrive, as issues of rejection and judgment recede.
+And it liberates us to thrive, as issues of rejection and judgment recede.
 If we seek our esteem from outside, we leave ourselves in a tentative and dependent place.
-When the sense of worth emanates from within, life unfolds in a empowered way.
+When the sense of worth emanates from within, life unfolds in an empowered way.